ginigangadharan/terraform-iac-usecases/terraform-aws-ansible-lab/README.md

 - A new Security Group will be created as `ansible-lab-security-group` (which will be destroyed when you do `terraform destroy` together with all other resources)
 - All Nodes will be configured with ssh access.
 - All Nodes will be installed with ansible, git and other necessary packages.
+- Uncomment `# sudo yum update -y` in `user-data.sh` if you need to update the nodes with latest updates.

 # How to use this repository
 ## Installing Terraform